gust/data-challenge/README.md

 # Question to answer

-We are interested in seeing the average revenue per customer over time (up to 365 days).
+We are interested in seeing the average revenue per customer (ARPC) over time (up to 365 days).
 This is used to calculate how much revenue we can expect to get from a customer after a certain amount of time.

 In order to calculate the average revenue per customer at a particular day (say day n), we need to calculate 2 things: